 Credentials: Wilderness First Responder, PCIA CWI-L, Swift Water Rescue Technician, ACA Canoeing Level 1&2, USA Climbing Level 1 route setter, Avi 1

 Assistant Coordinator for Education

-Frank worked as a staff member for Outdoor Adventures from 2010-2017 and after 8 months as a stay at home dad is back with the program.
-Frank has lived in and played in Alaska for 25 years, and loves exploring the mountains on skis or on foot.
+Frank has worked as a staff member for Outdoor Adventures since 2010 (with a short break as a stay at home dad) Frank has lived in and played in Alaska for over 25 years, and loves exploring the mountains on skis or on foot.
 Climbing and skiing are his main passions when he is not hanging out with his kids.
-Frank also enjoys exploring Alaska's rivers in a kayak and packraft as well as doing bike tours around the world.
+Frank also enjoys exploring Alaska's rivers in a kayak, raft and packraft as well as doing bike tours around the world.

-Credentials: Wilderness First Responder, PCIA CWI-L, AAA Pro 1 Avalanche, Avy 1 and Avy 2, Swiftwater Rescue Technician, USA Climbing Level 1 Route Setter, ACA Level 1-3 Canoe, AMGA SPI and CWI-L (expired 11/17)
+Credentials: Wilderness First Responder, AAA Pro 1 Avalanche, AMGA Apprentice Rock Guide, AK Avalanche School Avy 1 and Avy 2, PCIA CWI-L, USSA Alpine Coach, Swiftwater Rescue Technician, USA Climbing Level 1 Route Setter, ACA Level 1-3 Canoe, AMGA SPI and CWI-L (expired 11/17)

 Sean has been working at Outdoor Adventures since January of 2018.
 He is from Washington State, but now calls Fairbanks home.
 He is studying Geological Engineering and enjoys spending time outdoors.
 His favorite activities include ice and rock climbing and snowboarding.

 Credentials: Wilderness First Responder, PCIA CWI-L, AIARE Level 1